databrickslabs/dbldatagen/README.md

 Please refer to the [online documentation](https://databrickslabs.github.io/dbldatagen/public_docs/index.html) for details of use and many examples.

+Release notes and details of the latest changes for this specific release can be found in the Github repository [here](https://github.com/databrickslabs/dbldatagen/releases/tag/v0.2.2)

 # Installation

 Use `pip install dbldatagen` to install the PyPi package